queueit/Documentation/serverside-connectors/README.md

 </script>
 ```

-## Alternative Implementation
+### Alternative Implementation (queue configuration)

-### Queue configuration

 If your application server is not allowed to do external GET requests (maybe due to security reasons), then you have three options:

 1. Manually download the configuration file from Queue-it Go self-service portal, save it on your application server and load it from local disk.
 2. Use an internal gateway server to download the configuration file and save to application server.
 3. Specify the configuration in code without using the Trigger/Action paradigm.
 In this case it is important *only to queue-up page requests* and not requests for resources.
+NOTE: For this option please visit specific repository to find example code.

+## Getting started
-Click a link below to navigate to relevant repository to see how to specify the configuration in code (option no.3):
+Click a link below to navigate to relevant repository to get started:

 - [IIS (ASP.NET)](https://github.com/queueit/KnownUser.V3.ASPNET)
 - [IIS, Kerstel (ASP.NET Core)](https://github.com/queueit/KnownUser.V3.ASPNETCORE)